cookies-xor-cream/HugoTest/content/posts/poetry/wip/alternative_readings_of_the_sphygmomanometer.md

 ---
 tags: ['TODO']
-title: 'Alternative Readings Of The Sphygmomanometer'
+title: "Alternative Readings Of The Sphygmomanometer"
 date: 2023-10-02
 ---